Locust: Distribution and diversity

 Several species of grasshoppers swarm as locusts in different parts of the world, on all continents except Antarctica: For example, the Australian plague locust (Chortoicetes terminifera) swarms across Australia.

 The desert locust (Schistocerca gregaria) is probably the best known species owing to its wide distribution (North Africa, Middle East, and Indian subcontinent) and its ability to migrate over long distances.
 A major infestation covered much of western Africa from 2003 to 2005, after unusually heavy rain set up favourable ecological conditions for swarming.
 The first outbreaks occurred in Mauritania, Mali, Niger, and Sudan in 2003.
 The rain allowed swarms to develop and move north to Morocco and Algeria, threatening croplands.
 Swarms crossed Africa, appearing in Egypt, Jordan and Israel, the first time in those countries for 50 years.
 The cost of handling the infestation was put at US$122 million, and the damage to crops at up to $2.5 billion.

 The migratory locust (Locusta migratoria), sometimes classified into up to 10 subspecies, swarms in Africa, Asia, Australia, and New Zealand, but has become rare in Europe.
 In 2013, the Madagascan form of the migratory locust formed many swarms of over a billion insects, reaching "plague" status and covering about half the country by March 2013.

 Species such as the Senegalese grasshopper (Oedaleus senegalensis) and the African rice grasshopper (Hieroglyphus daganensis), both from the Sahel, often display locust-like behaviour and change morphologically on crowding.

-North America is currently the only sub-continent besides Antarctica without a native locust species.
+North America is the only sub-continent besides Antarctica without a native locust species.
 The Rocky Mountain locust was formerly one of the most significant insect pests there, but it became extinct in 1902.
-In the 1930s, during the Dust Bowl, a second species of North American locust, the High Plains locust (Dissosteira longipennis) reached plague proportions in the American Midwest.
+In the 1930s, during the Dust Bowl, a second species of North American locust, the High Plains locust (Dissosteira longipennis), reached plague proportions in the American Midwest.
 Today, the High Plains locust is a rare species, leaving North America with no regularly swarming locusts.

+Evolution

+The fossilized wing of an indeterminate locust has been found in Early Oligocene-aged sediments of the Pabdeh Formation in Iran, which were deposited in a deep marine environment.
+The locust was likely migrating across the early Paratethys Sea, between the emergent Arabian Peninsula and central Iran, which were still separated by large areas of deep ocean at this time.
+This suggests that trans-oceanic locust migrations have been occurring for at least 30 million years, likely facilitated by the spread of grasslands at the time.